Jay-Nindu/neural-net-in-cxx/README.md

 ```
 g++ main.cpp optimiser.cpp matrix.cpp neuralnet.cpp
 ```
-Then the following command to run:
+Then the following command to run (you will have to download and move input.txt into the same folder):
 ```
 a.exe < input.txt > output.txt
 ```